Omens of War Brewing Guide

 (Direct Route) Brut Champagne 240 - 300

 This is a secondary route instead of having to forage ground items in Kaladim (which a lot of people may be doing).
-The only difficult combine of this really is Champagne Magnum which you'll need an Enchanted Gold Bar for and a Jeweler will have to do the whole combine, 196 trivial.
-If you're really into Tradeskills this may be a preferable route to you.
+The only difficult combine of this really is Champagne Magnum which you'll need an Enchanter to enchant a Gold Bar for and a Jeweler will have to do the whole combine, unless you have a high enough JC skill yourself.

 - If you choose to use a Draught of the Craftsman you'll have enough juice to max out two Tradeskills usually.
 So come prepared with a lot of materials before popping a pot!